zongqiooi/SelectionSort/README.md

 # SelectionSort
 Selection Sort Simulation is a simulation used to show the process of Selection Sort.
 The numbers will be re-arranged in ascending order.
-At the end of the program, the sorting process log and the numbers that are sorted in ascending order will be displayed.

 # Software Required to Run the Project
 [Ubuntu](https://ubuntu.com/download/desktop)